Transitioning to the future of work and the workplace has been saved

 As we noted earlier, and is now commonplace in management literature, unless leaders are role models of the target environment, limited or no progress will be made.
 The shift to facilitating an empowered network after years of being in a more directive mode is a big one.
 As Jeffrey Joerres said in his interview on the future of work, “As we look to the future, role modeling of behaviors is going to be more important than training.”7 In the highly networked, more fluid organizations of the future, leaders from the C-suite down will need new ways to communicate with employees and keep a pulse on their organization.

 Lesson 6: Leaders can often underestimate the benefits of social tools at work8 and need to be educated in how to use collaboration and business social tools for improved communication, collaboration, and connectivity.

-This survey suggests that at the top of companies, executives, particularly in larger companies, recognise both that the future of work will be very different from the way things have happened in the past and that their roles need to adapt to the new organisational environments they will be leading.
+This survey suggests that at the top of companies, executives, particularly in larger companies, recognize both that the future of work will be very different from the way things have happened in the past and that their roles need to adapt to the new organizational environments they will be leading.

 1 Jennifer Buchanan, Beth Kelley, and Alicia Hatch, Digital workplace and culture: How digital technologies are changing the workforce and how enterprises can adapt and evolve, Deloitte.

 2 Christie Smith, Ph.D. and Stephanie Turner, Ph.D., The millennial majority is transforming your culture, Deloitte University.